JohnBinford/AppleWood-Pointe/Collateral/Discussion.md

  ***

 ####  Topic:  Website use for discussing the shop.
 (Submitted by Ralph-L.)
--  Ralph-L Commented 1/18/23:<br>Dear pending Workshop Users:</br>  At the first Applewood Pointe of Apple Valley Luncheon, those who were interested in the Workshop got together and gave their email addresses to Eric Strandjord (John Binford). </br>
+-  Ralph-L Commented 1/18/23:<br>Dear pending Workshop Users:<br>  At the first Applewood Pointe of Apple Valley Luncheon, those who were interested in the Workshop got together and gave their email addresses to Eric Strandjord (John Binford). <br>
 He offered to set up an internet site for all to email each other.
 But no one wanted to have to "Sign Up" for anything or use any tool that required a "Sign In" or "User ID" with "Password".
 So he set up a Website for the Group to use where they would only have to enter or click on johnathan.binford@gmail.com , and John would do all the "Group Email" work for them.
-He has now updated this on the Website as follows below: <br> </br>
+He has now updated this on the Website as follows below: <br> <br>
-***Please let us know if and how you have used our Website, along with your comments (suggestions) on it?*** <br> </br>Thanks! </br> Ralph-L
+***Please let us know if and how you have used our Website, along with your comments (suggestions) on it?*** <br> <br>Thanks! <br> Ralph-L
 -  Eric-S replied 01/18/23:<br>  Ralph.
-Thanks for the inspiration to think about the shop for a bit.</br>- The website will serve as an archive for all the informatin we might exchange.
-No going through emails!</br>- I've worked hard to keep the website fresh over the past 9 months, posting new information three times a week on average.</br>- Few of our CraftsMen have taken a peek.</br>- We've made over 1486 additions to the website during that time, including new CraftsMen profiles, and a master tool list and numerous individual lists for those that have offered major shop tools.</br>- There are now many links to pictures from other shops, constrsuction photos from AWP, documents, and drawings that would be usefull for planning the shop layout.</br>- We've communicated out electrical needs to Sales and Engineering.
-A diagram is included on the website's main page, along with renders of what our shop might look like. </br>
+Thanks for the inspiration to think about the shop for a bit.<br>- The website will serve as an archive for all the informatin we might exchange.
+No going through emails!<br>- I've worked hard to keep the website fresh over the past 9 months, posting new information three times a week on average.<br>- Few of our CraftsMen have taken a peek.<br>- We've made over 1486 additions to the website during that time, including new CraftsMen profiles, and a master tool list and numerous individual lists for those that have offered major shop tools.<br>- There are now many links to pictures from other shops, constrsuction photos from AWP, documents, and drawings that would be usefull for planning the shop layout.<br>- We've communicated out electrical needs to Sales and Engineering.
+A diagram is included on the website's main page, along with renders of what our shop might look like. <br>

   * * *
   * * *